Tanjong Pagar: Railway transport

 The Malayan railway company (Keretapi Tanah Melayu) ran trains to a terminal railway station here.
 These trains served other parts of the Malay Peninsula.

 The station ceased operations on 1 July 2011.
 KTM's southern terminus is now at the Woodlands Train Checkpoint near the causeway.
 The Singaporean government has conserved the Tanjong Pagar railway station building and has integrated it into newer developments on the site, including as a museum as well as being the site of Cantonment MRT station.

-Amoy Food Centre
+Amoy Street Food Centre

 Amoy Street Food Centre is a bustling hawker centre in the area which houses Michelin Bib Gourmand awardees.

 Maxwell Food Centre

 The Maxwell Food Centre dates back to pre-war days as a fresh food market and food centre.
-In 1986, it was converted into a food centre, housing hawkers from the vicinity.
+In 1987, it was converted into a food centre, housing hawkers from the vicinity.
 The present existing hawker centre was renovated in 2001.
 Stallholders are mainly those from the essentially Cantonese neighbourhood, with many from the famed food street, China Street.
 A wide variety of authentic local favourites are available at Maxwell Food Centre, with slight Cantonese bent.
 Popular dishes include hum chim peng (a crusty fried pancake), ngor hiong or five spices meat roll of Singaporean Hokkien origin, and herbal broths made from home-brewed recipes.